cat-mcs/Burnside-nRooks/readme.md

 ##### how many rook arrangements exist up to symmetry of the chessboard?

-This program is able to answer this question for reasonable values of 𝑛.
+This program is able to compute an answer for reasonable values of 𝑛.
 The formula used is based on that presented by Martin Aigner in 'A Course in Enumeration' - Chapter 6 (https://epdf.tips/a-course-in-enumeration.html) which is an application of Burnside's Lemma.
 This is the integer sequence A000903 (https://oeis.org/A000903).

 ## how to use:
 Enter a board dimension.
 Rook configuration count from 𝑛 = 5 to 𝑛 = input is printed.